si-meone/DiskSpaceInformer/README.md

 BUGS
 ====
+-  Sorting only works intially on size because I add MB's String sorting is occuring
 -  More work on accuracy of file checking.
 Folders take space as well, sometimes file permssions get in the way ?